European Law – Preliminary Ruling.

 The European Union’s preliminary ruling/reference procedure applies when, in a case before a national court, the judge is faced with a question, on the interpretation or validity of EU law that has no straightforward answer.

-Thus, the preliminary ruling procedure provides an avenue for direct inter-court communication between national courts and the Court of Justice of the European Union in cases of doubt regarding a European provision.
-Article 267 of the Treaty on the Functioning of the EU (TFEU), which defines the preliminary ruling procedure, allows for ‘the clock to be stopped’ and gives the national courts the possibility to seek help from the ECJ in the interpretation and construction of EU law and also gives the ECJ the opportunity to intervene while the case is still pending before a national court.
+Thus, the preliminary ruling procedure provides an avenue for direct inter-court communication between national courts and the Court of Justice of the European Union (CJEU) in cases of doubt regarding a European provision.
+Article 267 of the Treaty on the Functioning of the EU (TFEU), which defines the preliminary ruling procedure, allows for ‘the clock to be stopped’ and gives the national courts the possibility to seek help from the CJEU in the interpretation and construction of EU law and also gives the CJEU the opportunity to intervene while the case is still pending before a national court.
 This ruling will provide binding authority when subsequently the referring national court is to decide the dispute before it.

 B. The preliminary ruling procedure before the national court and the Court of Justice

-The national court may (and sometimes must) refer the question regarding the interpretation of to the ECJ for a preliminary ruling when a doubt regarding a European provision arises in a case which is brought before it.
+The national court may (and sometimes must) refer the question regarding the interpretation of to the CJEU for a preliminary ruling when a doubt regarding a European provision arises in a case which is brought before it.

 Article 267 TFEU specifies that a referral to the Court of Justice may be also requested by one of the parties involved in the dispute or even by both parties with a relevant application before the national court.
 Although, the decision to do so rests with the national court.

-The proceedings start with a request from a national court, which submits to the ECJ the decision to which the preliminary question relates and a copy or summary of the file for the proceedings.
+The proceedings start with a request from a national court, which submits to the CJEU the decision to which the preliminary question relates and a copy or summary of the file for the proceedings.
 During the hearing of the case the parties have the opportunity to submit written observations.
 After the Advocate-General has delivered his/her conclusions, the Court of Justice will issue judgment in open court and will inform the parties concerned of its judgment beforehand.
 The judgment is then announced to all parties and to the court that referred the preliminary question.
 The Court’s interpretation is applicable from the entry into force of the provision that the Court interpreted.